-The process in replacing a skylight looks much different than installing a new one due to the need for more construction work.
-This is done to ensure the structural integrity of your house is not compromised.
-This is not to say that the process is dangerous nor difficult for a roof professional.
-Our trusted skylight manufacturer, Velux, shares worthwhile information regarding skylight installation and info on skylight repairs or replacements.
+The process in replacing a skylight looks much different than installing a new one.
+For example, new skylights require construction and carpentry work.
+This step ensures the structural integrity of your house remains in tact with the architectural design.
+To help, our trusted skylight manufacturer, Velux, shares worthwhile information regarding skylight installation and info on skylight repairs or replacements.

 What to Expect When Replacing a Skylight

-Replacing a skylight is often an easier task than a new skylight install.
-This is because the roof has been constructed to specially accept a skylight frame.
+Replacing a skylight is often an easier task than installing a new skylight.
+Why?
+The original roof design includes a skylight frame.
 A rough opening has been structurally designed to ensure a watertight fit will be possible when the skylight is ultimately put in.

-During this replacement process, a responsible company will cover any possessions before beginning the install to protect your items.
-As with a new installation, a skylight replacement will cause some mess as there is construction involved in this process.
+During this replacement process, a responsible roofing company will cover any possessions before beginning the install to protect your items.
+As with a new installation, a skylight replacement creates a big mess during the process.
 However, at Ranch Roofing, we ensure a mess free turnover once the process has been completed.
-The new skylight will be dropped into the existing hole.
-The exterior will be sealed to ensure a watertight fit.
+The new skylight fits into the existing hole.
+Next, the roofing team seals the exterior and ensures a watertight fit.
 On the inside, there will be some painting and drywall work necessary to complete the job to make it cleanly match the rest of your home’s interior.

 Skylights are a perfect way to bring more natural light into your home.
 A new skylight installation looks very similar to that of a replacement once the rough opening has been created in your roof.
 This is the part that makes it much, much different.
 Depending on the size of your skylight and the location necessary, additional framing is necessary to ensure a proper, safe fit for your brand new skylight.
 Once that has been done, the process is near identical from installation, to waterproofing, to finally, the interior work.